ironsugus/datasciencecoursera/getDataA3/CodeBook.md

-# Getting and Cleaning Data
-## Code Book
+# Code Book
-This code book describes my course porject submission
+This code book describes my course porject submission.
+It is divided into used files and source description.

 ### Files and Data
 The data is available from the given URL in zip fromat.
 Data has to be extracted and stored in the working directory.
 Used fiels are: